 Easily accessible from Highway 101, the Redwood Creek Trail is the second most-visited trail in Redwood National Park, after the Lady Bird Johnson Trail.
-Despite its name, though, the trail has almost no old-growth redwoods: although the first few miles of the trail pass through unlogged forest, the redwoods don’t really grow along the creek where the trail is.
+Despite its name, though, the trail has few old-growth redwoods: although the first few miles of the trail pass through unlogged forest, the redwoods don’t really grow along the creek where the trail is.

-Click here to see the trailhead location in Google Maps.
+Here’s the trailhead location in Google Maps.

 At 1.5 miles the trail crosses Redwood Creek on the first of the two summer-only footbridges.
 Looking out over the creek, you can see old-growth redwoods towering above the layer of regular-height trees that grows along the banks.
 It's possible to camp on the banks.

 Back on the Redwood Creek Trail, continue heading south.
-Tall, thin white-barked alders lean out over the fern-lined trail; there are also a few old-growth redwoods along the trail and some logged redwoods as well.
+Tall, thin white-barked alders lean out over the fern-lined trail; there are also a few isolated old-growth redwoods along the trail and some logged redwoods as well.

 Approaching the end of the Redwood Creek Trail, you’ll climb to an intersection with a trail to 44 Camp, a quiet but not very scenic campsite amid logged redwoods.
 After this intersection, the trail descends through a dismal logged redwood grove before emerging from the woods to cross Redwood Creek again.
-There’s a seasonal footbridge; after the bridge has been removed and before the autumn rains start, the crossing is about 12 inches deep.
+There’s a seasonal footbridge; after the bridge has been removed and before the autumn rains start, the crossing is usually about 12 inches deep.

 On the other side of the creek, the trail enters the Tall Trees Grove.
 Walking among the big redwoods after the long hike up the creek gives you a real appreciation for how extraordinary this old-growth grove really is.

-© 2009 David Baselt
+© 2009, 2015, 2019 David Baselt